USRSE/usrse.github.io/_posts/2023-03-21-announcing-ci.md

 The agreement between US-RSE and CI is not permanent.
 Therefore, the option for US-RSE to become its own 501(c)(3) non-profit organization is still possible, though we feel strongly that, at this point, it would be too expensive and time consuming.

-We look forward to the exciting new possibilities and opportunities for US-RSE that are now possible as a fiscally sponsored project of Community Initiatives!
+We look forward to the exciting new opportunities for US-RSE that are now possible as a fiscally sponsored project of Community Initiatives!